TheRealJeff/MacroPad/README.md

 # MacroPad
 This page outlines the MacroPad V1 keyboard project.
 This keyboard is a custom made 4x3 (rxc) with hotswap MX style switches based on the ATMEGA32U4 MCU platform.
 It is powered by a built-in USB-C connector and uses a custom firmware designed and uploaded with QMK (QMK MSYS and QMK Toolbox).
 All the required files for PCB, Mech and Firmware are found here.

-- Mech: 3D folder
-- Firmware: Firmware folder
+- '\PCB': kicad, BOM, GERBERS files
+- '\3D': Mech design files
+- '\firmware': keymaps, configs and hex files

 ## PCB Design
 The PCB was fully designed with KiCAD 7, uses the keyswitch libraries from [ai03 Custom Keyboard](https://wiki.ai03.com/books/pcb-design) and is based on the design from [Masterzen's Blog](https://www.masterzen.fr/2020/05/03/designing-a-keyboard-part-1/).